Work-Based Learning Strategies: A Critical Resource to Getting Your Region Back to Work

 WBL takes several forms, some of which are highlighted below.

-This is a formal designation for a work experience developed through a jobs program such as WIOA or TANF.
-The American Job Center vets candidates and the employer can interview them before agreeing to hire them for a pre-determined amount of time, like maybe eight weeks.
-For an OJT, workers get paid while they learn on the job, and the businesses don’t need to invest a lot in locating and training people who don’t work out.
-If an individual does well in an OJT, it’s strongly implied the employer will hire the individual when it’s over.
+On-the-Job Training (OJTs): A formal designation for a work experience developed through programs such as WIOA or TANF.
+The American Job Center vets candidates and the employer can interview them before agreeing to hire them for a pre-determined amount of time.
+Workers get paid while they learn on the job, and businesses reduce risk when hiring.

 WBL can provide a well-rounded method of building a person’s drive and professional development as they prepare for a stable and satisfying career, as demonstrated below.